EPCCed/eidf-docs/docs/services/s3/tutorial.md

     * **Buckets**: The number of S3 buckets you can create.
     * **Keys**: Your access key and, via the **Secret** drop-down menu, your key's associated secret.

 !!!
-Note "S3 service region"
+Note "S3 Service region"

     In the following, there are references to a region, `us-east-1`.
-This is a default, it does **not** mean that the EIDF S3 service is hosted in the US, it is not!
+This is a default, it does **not** mean that the EIDF S3 Service is hosted in the US, it is not!

 ---

 ## Use EIDF S3 via the command-line

-This section describes how to use the EIDF S3 service via the command-line, using the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI).
+This section describes how to use the EIDF S3 Service via the command-line, using the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI).
 Other S3 clients are available, a selection is listed in [Other S3 Clients](#other-s3-clients) below.

 ### Install AWS CLI